The journalist and “accidental theologist” discusses distinguishing human from legend in her latest book on the founder of Islam.

 Lesley Hazleton: We talk about the Arab awakening.
 There is an intellectual awakening going on among Muslims all over, definitely among the younger generation.
 This sense of engagement with and interrogation of Islam is fascinating and very much to be continued.
 Things don’t change quickly, and our problem in the West is that we don’t have a very long timeline.
 What’s been happening in the Middle East quickly got dubbed the Arab Spring, as if when you’re meant to have a revolution, you’ve got three months.
 It’s madness.
 It’s like this journalistic shorthand that has taken over our thinking.
 We’re talking about very deep matters here—I see religion as less a matter of faith and belief than as a matter of identity.
 Especially in a world where the matter of identity is increasingly fractured, with so much migration.
 Religion provides a sense of extended family, because right there in the foundation of Islam is the idea of the Umma, the Muslim community.

 Guernica: Did this affect the form this book took?
-It leans more towards a dramatic narration of the events rather than a fact-and-figures historical account.
+It leans more toward a dramatic narration of the events rather than a fact-and-figures historical account.

 In a way you don’t need the legends, because Muhammad’s actual life is so much more remarkable.
 The continual dialectic between faith and politics, between idealism and pragmatism, all the way through.
 Then there is the polarity between outsider and insider.
 Born the insider and becoming the ultimate outsider, then coming back as the ultimate insider.
 The ups and downs of this journey, and he does not come out as perfect.
 To pious Muslims he is the perfect man, but to me, perfection is inhuman.